grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "The active sonar figures out very precisely where your contact is by calculating how long it takes for that ping sound to bounce back from the target."
 Hemi said, pointing to the readout on the active sonar unit.
 "That is very useful if you have to do something like aim and fire a torpedo.
 But since the _Prospect_ does not have torpedoes, we do not often have reason to use it."

 "The active ping also tells the target exactly where _we_ are."
 Added Percy.
-"Normally, we would not want to fucking do that --- never use the active sonar without an explicit instruction from me or Hemi --- but assuming this contact _is_ Shakes..." she looked at Hemi, "then we just deliberately let them know exactly where the fuck we are by hitting them with the active ping."
+"Normally, we would not want to fucking do that --- never use the active sonar without an explicit instruction from me or Hemi --- but assuming this contact _is_ Shakes..." she looked at Hemi, "then we just deliberately let them know exactly where the fuck we are by hitting them with that active ping."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "We shall see what the contact does now."
-Said Hemi, putting the sonar headset back on as he powered down the active sonar unit.
+Said Hemi, putting the sonar headset back on.

 Within a minute of the _Prospect's_ ping, the contact went silent.